aleixop/Malaspina_HF/README.md

 ## Correlation results

 Results of [sparCC](https://github.com/scwatts/fastspar) can be found in `correlations/` for HF only and prokaryotes and HF together.
+Bash script to run [EnDED](https://github.com/InaMariaDeutschmann/EnDED) can be found in `correlations/EnDED/ended.sh`.

 ## DivNet and corncob results